Awakening Our Gifts Part 6: Seeing and Knowing

 We must learn to crawl before we can walk, and walk before we can run and we have been crawling for millennia.
 The process of building capabilities and actualities from potentials is a slow one.
 Einstein could not have done what he did in the year 100 CE, for what he discovered required the discoveries of those who came before.
 Any idea that we have we create from existing vibrations, this is the process of integration.
 What is new is the "spin" we add to it with our imagination and in doing this we have introduced a new vibration into the Cosmos.
 While our thoughts may seem personal, and in a sense they are, they add to the collective consciousness of humankind.
 This is how we have progressed to the point where we are now.

-To be consciously aware of a thought requires a connection with our physical aspect.
-When this happens the energy or vibration of the thought passes through the range of energies we know as emotions.
-As a result, our thoughts induce a reaction within our lower astral, an emotion, which adds in more new vibrations.
+To be mentally conscious of a thought requires a connection with our physical aspect.
+When this happens the energy or vibration of the thought passes down through the range of energies we know as emotions.
+In doing so our thoughts induce a reaction within our lower astral, activating or manifesting a vibration generally refered to as an emotion.
 The thoughts we have combine and connect to others we have creating even more complex though forms.
 Further, each new vibration induces reactions to it as this is the nature of things.

-We do not see the energies it stirs, at least no generally (you can see or feel it if you are paying attention (4)), nor the reactions to or consequences of it.
+We do not see the energies the thoughts stir, at least no generally (you can see or feel it if you are paying attention (4)), nor the reactions to or consequences of it.
 The result is we tend to fly blind until we have had sufficient experiences to figure it out what thoughts are mind used or manifested in making its judgment.
-To simply this, I am referring to our ability to attribute a consequence to a particular action thought.
-So, for the most part rather than being aware of our thoughts and the possible outcomes of them we are playing a game of hide and seek with ourselves.
+To simply this, I am referring to our ability to attribute a consequence to particular thoughts.
+The result is that, for the most part, rather than being aware of our thoughts and the possible outcomes of them we are playing a game of hide and seek with ourselves.